zeyad-mansour/lunar/README.md

 # Lunar 🌕
-Lunar is a neural network aimbot that uses real-time object detection.
-Aided by CUDA acceleration on Nvidia GPUs.
+Lunar is a neural network aimbot that uses real-time object detection; it uses CUDA acceleration on Nvidia GPUs for extremely fast detection.